pflanze/functional-perl/docs/intro.md

     $VAR1 = list(3);

-You may be asking why `filter` is not called `grep`; the answer is that filter is the commonly used name for this in functional programming languages.
+You may be asking why `filter` is not called `grep`; the answer is that "filter" is the commonly used name for this in functional programming languages.

 Here's a function/method that does not have a pendant as a Perl